 - a.
 NDMA / PDMA / GBDMA / SDMA / ICT Administration will update respective websites on 12 hourly basis during entire Monsoon season.
 In case of a significant activity / event / flood situation, it will be updated on 3 6 hours basis. - b.
 Print and electronic media / internet be utilized for dissemination of timely and accurate information. - c.
 Regular press releases, media tickers and press briefings will be ensured to present real time picture of ongoing activities, developing situations and losses / damages, if any. - d.
-To ensure post transmission record as well as redundancy, information will be disseminated through SMS, emails, fax and telephones. - e.
+To ensure post transmission record as well as redundancy, information will be disseminated through SMS, emails, fax and telephones.

+- e.
 SMS / WhatsApp Groups of relevant stakeholders will be made to ensure real time information sharing. - f.
-Mr. Idrees Mahsud, Member (DRR), NDMA is authorized spokesperson of NDMA and can be reached at 0340-6003337 whereas Mr Zaheer Babar, Chief Meteorologist is the focal person from PMD and can be reached at 0321-5023944 / 051-9250365.
+Mr. Idrees Mahsud, Member (DRR), NDMA is authorized spokesperson of NDMA, his contact no is 0340-6003337 whereas Mr Zaheer Babar, Chief Meteorologist is a focal person / spokesperson of PMD, his contact no is 0321-5023944 / 051-9250365.